charmedsatyr-401-advanced-javascript/lab-09/README.md

 Exports a Mongoose schema, `teams`

 #### Running the app
+* Start the server on your local machine with `npm run start` or `node index.js`.

-See the `front end` link above for live API documentation.
+* See the `front end` link above for live API documentation.

 Example API requests using the `httpie` package on the command line:
   * `GET` to the `teams` endpoint: